howl-editor/howl/site/source/doc/api/config.md

   only via code, but also interactively through commands.
 In the latter case, values will invariably be strings.

+- `tostring`: A function that will be used for transforming a value into a string representation suitable for displaying.
+This would typically be used for more advanced option types.
+For symmetry it's recommended that any `convert` function is able to successfully convert the return value of `tostring` back into a native representation.

 - `options`: A list (table) of valid values for the variable.
 Any set value will be validated to be part of this list (after conversion), if set.